SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     pass
 ```

 Compares the current attribute value in relation to the `max_value` of an attribute of a game entity.
-The `Progress` objects are stored in a `Damageable` ability which specifies the type of attribute that is monitored.
-When the attribute value is equal to `max_value` of the attribute defined by the game entity, the progress is 0\%.
-Once the attribute value reaches the `min_value`, the progress is 100\%.
+The `Progress` objects are stored in a `AttributeChangeTracker` ability which specifies the type of attribute that is monitored.
+When the attribute value is equal to `max_value` of the attribute defined by the game entity, the progress is 100%.
+Once the attribute value reaches the `min_value`, the progress is 0%.

 ## aux.progress.type.CarryProgress